๐ The Browser Itself Becomes a Structural Planetary Observatory

 A structural planetary observatory is meaningful only if continuity remains observationally stable across consecutive astronomical states.

-To evaluate this, JA was compared against publicly available post-event records across controlled multi-day continuity windows.
+To evaluate this, JA was compared against publicly available values retrieved after the corresponding dates had passed, across controlled multi-day continuity windows.

 The example below uses Chicago, Illinois, USA - a mid-latitude Northern Hemisphere location - across a nine-day window in May 2026.